cjjeon/unity-scripts/NavMeshCharacterController/README.md

 2. Click on the Floor and Obstacle, Go to `Navigation` -> `Object` Tab ->  Check Navigation Static -> Navigation Area (Not Walkable)
 3. Add `Nav Mesh Agent` to the character.
 Character should also have `Rigidbody` and `Capsule Collider`.
 4. Add Script to Player.
+5. Add Box Collider to Floor such that it's clickable